nathanpitman/categories_field.ft.ee_addon/README.md

 - **Show Category Group Names:** If enabled displays category group names between category groups.
 Useful when you have a categories field set to display multiple category groups.

+- **Collapse Category Groups:** If enabled category groups are collapsed by default.

 - **Field Delimiter:** The character which is used to delimit the string of category IDs that are stored in ths custom field. i.e. "|"

 - **Field Wrapper:** If specified will wrap the string of delimited values in the specified character. i.e. "1|2|3" would become "|1|2|3|" if a wrapper of "|" was specified.